 Celebrate crime prevention in communities making a difference.
 Start by connecting with your local law enforcement.
 October is Crime Prevention Month, a time to Celebrate Safe Communities (CSC).
-Join us this October by registering your local CSC events.
+Join us this October by coordinating your own local events.

 Celebrate Safe Communities (CSC) is crime prevention done the right way – local people working with local law enforcement to address local issues.
 CSC spotlights communities’ crime prevention efforts, enhances public awareness of vital crime prevention and safety messages, and recruits year-round support for ongoing prevention activities that help people keep neighborhoods safe from crime and prepared for any emergency.

-NCPC and its Celebrate Safe Communities co-sponsor, the Bureau of Justice Assistance at the U.S. Department of Justice, select annual themes based on national crime trends and local feedback.
-NCPC works with its national partners to provide free, online resources to help communities address these trends locally.
+The National Crime Prevention Council (NCPC) selects annual themes based on crime trends and local feedback.
+NCPC works with national partners to provide free, online resources to help communities address these trends locally.
 Resources—training programs, blogs, podcasts, downloadable education materials, and links—will help law enforcement, crime prevention practitioners, and community groups plan and implement CSC events during Crime Prevention Month or throughout the year.
 Budgets are tight, so it’s more important than ever to emphasize prevention by recognizing past successes, organizing new CSC events, and planning for the future.

 Each week of Crime Prevention Month, a theme, partners, and resources will be highlighted.

-Celebrate Safe Communities is brought to you by the National Crime Prevention Council and the Bureau of Justice Assistance at the U.S. Department of Justice.
-It was developed in 2008 in partnership with the National Sheriffs’ Association (NSA) to promote crime prevention in local communities across the country.
+Celebrate Safe Communities is brought to you by the National Crime Prevention Council.
+It was developed in 2008 in partnership with the Bureau of Justice Assistance at the U.S. Department of Justice and the National Sheriffs’ Association (NSA) to promote crime prevention in local communities across the country.

 A CSC event can be anything large or small, such as an anti-drug march, a community safety fair, or a neighborhood cleanup.
 When you register your event, you will have access to free downloadable crime prevention resources, training programs, and other incentives.
 On a first-come, first-serve basis, Sites can order print resources, such as Neighborhood Watch manuals or new comic books, for a small fee.